Bitterroot National Forest

-Bitterroot National Forest comprises 1.587 million acres (6,423 km²) in west-central Montana and eastern Idaho, of the United States.
+Bitterroot National Forest comprises 1.587 million acres (6,423 km2) in west-central Montana and eastern Idaho of the United States.
 It is located primarily in Ravalli County, Montana (70.26% of the forest), but also has acreage in Idaho County, Idaho (29.24%), and Missoula County, Montana (0.49%).

 Founded in 1898, the forest is located in the Bitterroot and Sapphire Mountains with elevations ranging from 2,200 feet (650 m) along the Salmon River in Idaho to 10,157 foot (3,100 m) Trapper Peak.
-Roughly half the forest (743,000 acres, 3,000 km²) make up part or all of three distinct Wilderness areas.
-These areas include the Anaconda-Pintler, Selway-Bitterroot and Frank Church River of No Return Wildernesses.
+Roughly half the forest (743,000 acres, 3,000 km2) make up part or all of three distinct Wilderness areas.
+These areas include the Anaconda–Pintler, Selway–Bitterroot and Frank Church River of No Return Wildernesses.
 The distinction is that in wilderness areas, no roads, logging, mining or other construction is permitted and all access must be done either on foot or horseback; even bicycles are not permitted.
 Hunting, however is allowed forest-wide including wilderness areas.

 History

-The Lewis and Clark Expedition passed through parts of what are now forest lands in 1805.
-After the discovery of gold in Idaho and then Montana in the 1860s, numerous mining towns were built, some of which today are ghost towns.
+The Lewis and Clark Expedition in 1805 passed through parts of future forest lands.
+After the discovery of gold in Idaho and then Montana in the 1860s, numerous mining towns were built, some of which dwindled into ghost towns.
 The Nez Perce National Historic Trail passes through a portion of the forest, following the route of the retreating Nez Perce on their historic path that led from Idaho to north central Montana in 1877.
 Heavy logging and other resource depletion beginning in the 1880s led conservationists to push for the preservation of the forest.

-The Bitter Root Forest Reserve was established by the General Land Office on March 1, 1898 with 4147200 acre.
+The Bitter Root Forest Reserve was established by the United States General Land Office on March 1, 1898, with 4147200 acre.
 It was transferred to the U.S. Forest Service in 1906.
-On July 1, 1908 the name was changed to Bitterroot National Forest, with lands added from Big Hole National Forest and Hell Gate National Forest.
+On July 1, 1908, the name was changed to Bitterroot National Forest, with lands added from Big Hole National Forest and Hell Gate National Forest.
 Other lands were transferred from Bitterroot to Beaverhead, Clearwater, Nez Perce and Salmon National Forests.
-On October 29, 1934 part of Selway National Forest was added.
+On October 29, 1934, part of Selway National Forest was added.

-In August 2016, a wildfire burnt down fourteen houses.
+In August 2016, a wildfire burned down fourteen houses.